simonevadi/BIII/Dipole-PGM/ReadMe.md

 ## ToDo
 - Make sure the placement of M1 and and the PGM inside the radiation protection wall is fine.
+- Clarify properties of the Dipole.
+Can we decide the Magnetic Field or is it fixed?